viviandotdev/ObsidianVault/20 Sources/Articles/How to Write - by Ryan Peterman.md

 tags::  [[writing]]
 sources:: [How To Write - by Ryan Peterman - The Developing Dev](https://www.developing.dev/p/how-to-write)

-## How to Write - by Ryan Peterman

 Writing Process
 1. Outline - create a bulleted list to structure your thoughts, simple and malleable (20% of writing time)
 	- Spend more time on the outline